-If you're considering the Acer Chromebook 15 C910 (about $499.99, £263, AU$686) for your next laptop, then you'd better have big ideas.
-Compared to most other Chromebooks, the C910 has a bigger screen, bigger processing power and it comes with a bigger price tag.
+If you’re considering the Acer Chromebook 15 C910 at $479 (about £360, AU$647) for your next laptop, then you’d better have big ideas.
+When compared to other Chromebooks the C910 has a bigger screen, bigger processing power and a bigger price tag.

-Specifically geared toward students and teachers – thanks to its rugged design and gorgeous visuals – the C910 is perfectly suitable for any consumer who doesn't mind lugging around a few extra pounds and inches.
+The Acer Chromebook 15 C910 is specifically geared towards students and teachers, thanks to its rugged design and pleasing aesthetic.
+This means that the C910 is perfectly suitable for any consumer who doesn’t mind lugging around a few extra pounds and inches.

 Although similar in stature to the Pavilion, and similar in power and price to the Pixel, the C910 stands alone as the colossus of Chromebooks.